Loft Conversion Complete Guide: Costs, Planning Rules, Design & More

 All these have to be removed to make way for the new room and replaced with new supports that don’t encroach on the space available in the loft void.

-There are many ways of altering roof structures for loft conversions, but they all have one common element –the ceiling joists will almost certainly be inadequate as floor joists.
+There are many ways of altering roof structures for a loft conversion, but they all have one common element – the ceiling joists will almost certainly be inadequate as floor joists.
 This means that new floor joists are fitted alongside them, slightly raised above the ceiling plasterboard to avoid contact with it.

 These joists (often 200mm or 225mm in depth) will rise above the tops of the current ceiling joists to form the floor structure.
 Depending on their span they will bear either directly on to the existing wall plates of external and internal load-bearing walls, or on to newly installed beams.